Phyleas/windows-uwp.fr-fr/windows-apps-src/porting/wpsl-to-uwp-case-study-bookstore2.md

 ![Application UWP sur un appareil mobile avec les modifications du code source initial](images/wpsl-to-uwp-case-studies/c02-02-mob10-initial-source-code-changes.png)

 Le modèle d’affichage et les vues avec zoom avant et arrière fonctionnent ensemble correctement.
 Toutefois, cette approche nécessite un peu plus de travail de stylisation et de création de modèles.
-Par exemple, les styles et pinceaux corrects ne sont pas encore utilisés, ce qui entraîne l’invisibilité du texte sur les en-têtes de groupe que vous pouvez sélectionner pour effectuer un zoom arrière.
-Si vous exécutez l’application sur un appareil de bureau, vous remarquerez un second problème, à savoir que l’application n’adapte pas encore son interface utilisateur pour optimiser l’expérience et l’utilisation de l’espace sur des appareils plus larges dont la taille des fenêtres peut dépasser sensiblement la taille de l’écran d’un appareil mobile.
+For example, the correct styles and brushes are not yet being used, so the text is invisible on the group headers that you can click to zoom out.
+If you run the app on a desktop device, then you'll see a second issue, which is that the app doesn't yet adapt its user-interface to give the best experience and use of space on larger devices where windows can be potentially much larger than the screen of a mobile device.
 Nous allons donc résoudre ces problèmes dans les sections ci-après ([Stylisation et création de modèles initiaux](#initial-styling-and-templating), [Interface utilisateur adaptative](#adaptive-ui) et [Stylisation finale](#final-styling)).

 ## <a name="initial-styling-and-templating"></a>Stylisation et création de modèles initiaux